daveism/560-prez/3rd.md

 ```

-I want to make sure things imported correctly so let's take a look at variables we know are related.
-Pressure and Wind should be related.
-Lower pressures generally should have higher winds.
+It looks like some of the same names are on the two lists and we already know pressure and wind should be related.
+So lets look...

 To create this chart run [charts_all.R](charts_all.R) in R studio.
 ```